surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │
 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
 │   ├── archive/                      <- Place to put archive data is no longer usabled.
 Not synced with git.
 │   ├── raw/                          <- Raw data from external data sources, will be synced with git │
-├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
-│   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
-│   ├── create_dataset.py             <- Script for creating a (temporary) MySQL database
-│   ├── acquire_data.py               <- Script for ingesting data from different sources
+├── src                               <- Source data for the project │   ├── helpers/                      <- Helper scripts used in main src files │   ├── create_dataset.py             <- Script for creating a (temporary) MySQL database │   ├── acquire_data.py               <- Script for ingesting data from different sources
 │   ├── load_data.py                  <- Script for fetching different data objects required at various points in the workflow.